Edmonton Strathearn Art Walk 2026

 By Vanessa Corrigall | Exhibiting at Booth Red 1 | September 11–13, 2026

 This September, I’ll be showing my underwater swimmer paintings at the Strathearn Art Walk in Edmonton — one of Edmonton’s most beloved free outdoor art festivals.
-The sign-up for the art market was at 9:00 sharp on April 13th.
+The early bird sign-up for the art market was at 9:00 sharp on April 13th until April 17th.
 Artists who participated the year before get a special code for earlybird access.
 It didn’t surprise me that this year’s festival sold around 160+ vendor spots within just a couple of days of registration opening.
-There are roughly 370 spaces for artists total.
+There are roughly 370 artist spaces total.

-These artists — painters, printmakers, ceramicists, jewellers, photographers — are deciding that this event is worth showing up for.
+These artists are deciding that this event is worth showing up for.
 I’ve been one of them for over four years now.

 Strathern Artwalk 2026 Map

-The 370+ spots that are available for the Stathearn Art festival for 2026.
+The 370+ artist spots at the Stathearn Art festival for 2026.

 What Is the Strathearn Art Walk?